Wild camping on the West Highland Way is possible every night of the walk, if you plan things carefully.

 I set off by 6am with my head torch, following a good path through old woods.
 It led me into Glen Nevis by the Youth Hostel and camp site, ready to climb Ben Nevis.

 The campsite in Glen Nevis is a good place to stop for the night and drop all your camping gear.
-So you can then walk into Fort William or climb Ben Nevis with a lighter pack.
+You can then walk into Fort William or climb Ben Nevis with a lighter pack.

 I started the climb at 8am, and reached the summit at 10.45am.
 There were no other people at the summit when I got there, and I was wearing just a T-shirt.
 No wind, bright sunshine and amazing views.